crimson206/micro-wise-development/README.md

 ## Visualization
-See how many modules I am published or developing for one month.
-They are all developed in its own repository.\
+See how many modules I have published or am developing.
+They are all developed in their own repositories.\
-(Dev dependencies are not applied.
-Version-up of dependency-manager is required)

 ![alt text](static/dependency_map.png)
 ![alt text](static/pypi.png)